josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Those propositions are not equivalent.

-If institutions repeatedly affirm the second relationship without sufficient differentiation, they may inadvertently reinforce **Atzmi Yisrael**:
+If institutions repeatedly affirm the second relationship without sufficient differentiation, they may inadvertently reinforce Atzmi Yisrael:

 **Israel feels like part of me**
 ↓